 Outside areas and boundaries

 Repair category 2

-Notes Boundary fences, garden walls and timber decking should be regularly checked and maintained as necessary, with decay noted to both fencing and decking along with frost damage to masonry walling.
+Notes Boundary and garden walls and fences should be regularly checked and maintained as necessary, with frost damage noted to masonry walling along with a leaning/loose section of fencing.
+Mature trees/vegetation within the grounds of the property will require ongoing maintenance and tarmac finishes will require ongoing upgrading.